 Before preparing this FEA, we conducted scoping to determine what issues and alternatives should be addressed.
 A scoping document (SD1) was distributed to agencies and others on May 18, 1995 (Federal Energy Regulatory

 Commission and U.S. Forest Service 1995), and noticed in the Federal Register,

 The Skagway News, and Capital City Weekly.
-Two scoping meetings were held on meeting transcripts (Ann Riley and Associates 1995a, 1995b).
+Two scoping meetings were held on

 June 20 and June 22, 1995, in Skagway and Juneau, Alaska, respectively.